unswsecsoc/constitution/README.md

         4.17.3.2 They wish to no longer accept their position.
     4.18 Elections may take place as one of the following forms, provided they satisfy all existing election requirements as set out in this constitution and their requirements as set out below:
       4.18.1 Ballot Elections
-        4.18.1.1 Nominations will be open at least 1 week before the election, and close the day before the election;
+        4.18.1.1 Nominations will be open at least one (1) week before the election, and close the day before the election;
         4.18.1.2 Additional nominations received at the General Meeting are valid;
         4.18.1.3 All present members shall be provided a paper ballot;
         4.18.1.4 Candidates may campaign at the meeting before voting begins.
 If unable to do so, the Returning Officer shall read out their blurb, if any was provided.
       4.18.2 Online Elections
-        4.18.2.1 At least 2 weeks before the election;
+        4.18.2.1 At least two (2) weeks before the election;
           4.18.2.1.1 Nominations will open,
           4.18.2.1.2 and members will be notified that they need to sign up to the society on SpArc before voting begins to be eligible to vote.
-        4.18.2.2 At least 1 week before the election;
+        4.18.2.2 At least one (1) week before the election;
           4.18.2.2.1 Nominations will close,
           4.18.2.2.2 candidates may start campaigning,
           4.18.2.2.3 and voting will begin, where official ballots shall only be sent to all members who have signed up to the society on SpArc.
-        4.18.2.3 The results are to be declared at a General Meeting held within 14 days of the conclusion of voting.
+        4.18.2.3 The results are to be declared at a General Meeting held within fourteen (14) days of the conclusion of voting.
     4.19 AGM Elections
-      4.19.1 At least 3 weeks prior to the AGM date, notice of the AGM and nomination procedure shall be given to members.
+      4.19.1 At least three (3) weeks prior to the AGM date, notice of the AGM and nomination procedure shall be given to members.
-      4.19.2 7 days prior to the AGM, the official voting ballot shall be sent to members;
+      4.19.2 Seven (7) days prior to the AGM, the official voting ballot shall be sent to members;

 # 5 FINANCE;
     5.1 The club shall hold an account with a financial institution approved by Arc;
     5.2 The Executive must approve all accounts and expenditures for payment;
-    5.3 All financial transactions shall require two signatures of members of the Executive;
+    5.3 All financial transactions shall require two (2) signatures of members of the Executive;
-    5.4 The club shall nominate three members of the Executive as possible signatories for the account, one of which must be the club Treasurer;
+    5.4 The club shall nominate three (3) members of the Executive as possible signatories for the account, one (1) of which must be the club Treasurer;
     5.5 The financial records of the club shall be open for inspection by Arc at all times.
     5.6 The assets and income of the club shall be applied solely in furtherance of its above-mentioned objects and no portion shall be distributed directly or indirectly to the members of the club except as bona fide compensation for services rendered or expenses incurred on behalf of the club.